Radar Tracking and Jamming

 7. Verify the scenario name and location.

-8. Click Save .
+8. Click Save.

 Save () often!

-Disabling the streaming terrain
+Disabling streaming terrain

-To use STK's Terrain Integrate Rough Earth Model (TIREM) capability, the scenario must have terrain from a local terrain file (not from a terrain server).
+To use the STK software's Terrain Integrate Rough Earth Model (TIREM) capability, the scenario must have terrain from a local terrain file (not from a terrain server).
+Therefore, you will disable streaming terrain because you do not need it for this scenario.

-1. Right click on Radar_Jamming () in the Object Browser.
+1. Right-click on Radar_Jamming () in the Object Browser.

 2. Select Properties () in the shortcut menu.